xmarduel/pycut/README.md

  + %PYCUT%  : the installation folder
  + %PYTHONPATH% : with %PYCUT%\clipper_642 and %PYCUT%\clipper_613

-Python Dependencies:
+Dependencies: Python
-- PySide6
-- svgpathtools
+- PySide6-6.2.1
-- numpy
+- svgpathtools (latest) - pip installation bundled with numpy

+Dependencies: C++
+- clipper-6.4.2 (sources in PyCut, SWIG wrapper built in PyCut)

 DONE: basic
 - read "config" files : so-called job file with all settings and ops